MP Materials

 Bearish

-- Extreme Valuation on Current Metrics: The stock trades at a trailing PS ratio of 31.20x and an EV/Sales of 33.43x, a massive premium to the broader Basic Materials sector.
-With a trailing net margin of -31.18%, this valuation leaves zero room for execution missteps.
+- Extreme Valuation with No Profits: The stock trades at a trailing PS ratio of 31.20x and an astronomical EV/EBITDA of 1,897.82x, a massive premium to the industrial materials sector.
+This valuation is unsustainable without a near-perfect execution of its magnet strategy, given the trailing net margin of -31.18%.

 MP Technical Analysis